There’s a secret to life

 Well, even though the kids were ridiculously cute and fun, I felt like a truck ran me over.
 However, in a few short moments of leaving their house I saw two, back to back, mom look-a-likes.

-With Joanne saying “prego,” I thought, “Ulp!
+So with Joanne saying “prego,” I thought, “Ulp!
 Are you kidding me?”

 Bhagwan’s meditations: 50 minutes of silence, then about 15-20 minutes of commentary, then another 5-10 minutes of silent meditation.